Create Excel reports from a work item query

 Create a query-based report by using Excel

-Use this procedure when you work from the web portal or the Team Explorer plug-in for Visual Studio.
+Use this procedure when you work from Team Web Access or the Team Explorer plug-in for Visual Studio.

 Open an Office Excel workbook and choose New Report.

 If you don’t see the Team menu, you'll need to install Team Explorer to get the Team Foundation add-in to Excel.
 See Requirements listed earlier in this topic.

 Connect to the team project and choose the query.

 If the server you need isn’t listed, add it now.

 Choose the reports to generate (steps 3 and 4 from the previous procedure).